If we could see the miracle of a single flower clearly, our whole life would change.

 At the time of its development, Tai Chi was a very potent art, jealously guarded by a few families and used for self defence.
 The proper shapes for the transmission of energy, the methods of single-weightedness, techniques of relaxation and breath control all were developed with the express purpose of prevailing in combat in an efficient, scientific manner.
 It is important for the Tai Chi student to be able to appreciate and understand this martial context even if one is not interested in this aspect of Tai Chi.

-Tai Chi has its origins in Taoism and Martial Arts.
+Tai Chi has its origins in Daoism and Martial Arts.
 Tai Chi Chuan means “Supreme Ultimate Boxing.
 Tai Chi Chuan practitioner seeks to neutralize his opponent’s use of force before applying a countering force of his own.
 In this give and take, this interplay of energies, Tai Chi finds its highest expression.

 Today we may use Tai Chi to “fight” fatigue, stress, overwork or lack of understanding of oneself and one’s body.
 Tai Chi can be used to help keep stress from killing you or creating dis-ease.
 Daily practice of Tai Chi promotes mental clarity and a healthy body, assists with balance and helps the cultivation and circulation of the body’s chi and blood.